To the Child I Could Not Help

 Later that night, we said goodbye.
 You made me promise to come back next summer, and I said I would.
 Yet, when I left you behind, I knew you couldn’t make me keep that promise, and I knew that I wouldn’t.

 And now, a glass breaks in a bar in New York.
 In that silence, once the glass hits the floor, in the moment between lightning and the thunder that follows, I go back to you and me.
-I sit in the richest city in the world, where tonight’s bar tab will be more than what you likely made in a month.
+I sit in the richest city in the world, where tonight’s bar tab will be more than what you likely make in a month.
 I think of my British passport.
 Of the childhood poverty I usually write about.
 Of the opulence of my free school meals, of my public housing, of a national health service.
 Do you think it absurd of me to speak of deprivation?
 Where are you now?
 Do you need help?
 Can you hear the guilt in my voice?
 It comes not from dropping the glass that night.
 Not even from my silence in the aftermath.
 But from the relief I feel for not having to clear up the broken shards left behind.

 About the Author